tekknolagi/tekknolagi.github.com/_posts/2020-10-29-compiling-a-lisp-11.md

 First, we'll look at the new-and-improved `Compile_entry`, which has been updated to handle the `labels` form.
-This will do the usual Lisp entrypoint setup, some checks, and the aforementioned `jmp` to the body of the code.
+This will do the usual Lisp entrypoint setup and some checks about the structure of the AST.

 Then, we'll actually look at compiling the `labels`.
 This means going through the bindings one-by-one and compiling their `code` objects.